 There are inherent structural differences between Jibar and ZARONIA.
 Jibar is available in multiple tenors while ZARONIA is an overnight rate.
-Jibar also incorporates a bank credit risk premium and other factors.
-Adjustments are therefore needed to ZARONIA to ensure contracts originally negotiated to reference Jibar continue to meet the original objectives of the counterparties to the maximum extent possible, once a fallback takes effect.
+Also, Jibar incorporates a bank credit risk premium and other factors.
+As such, it would be necessary that a ZARONIA-linked replacement rate includes a spread adjustment to ensure that there is minimal economic value transfer and contracts continue to meet the original objectives of the counterparties to the greatest extent possible.

-Firms will also need to consider whether any contract term relied on to amend a Jibar-linked-related transaction is fair in terms of financial regulation.
-Firms are more likely to be able to demonstrate they have fulfilled their duty to treat customers fairly where they adopt a replacement rate that aligns with the established market consensus, reached through appropriate consultation, and is recognised by relevant national working groups as an appropriate solution.
+Firms will also need to consider whether any contract term relied on to amend a Jibar-linkedrelated transaction results in the fair treatment of its customers as required in financial regulation.
+Firms are more likely to be able to demonstrate they have fulfilled their duty to treat customers fairly where they adopt a replacement rate that aligns with the established market consensus, reached through appropriate consultation, and recognised by relevant national working groups as an appropriate solution.

-Internationally, methods to adjust for the spread difference between interbank offered rates (IBORs) and alternative reference rates were established to facilitate the transition and a broad consensus was reached which was endorsed by the relevant working groups on the IBOR transition.
-This document provides a proposal for the adoption of credit adjustment spreads in the ZAR market for consideration by the SARB MPG.
+Internationally, methods to adjust for the spread difference between interbank offered rates (IBORs) and alternative reference rates were established to facilitate the transition and a broad consensus was reached, which was endorsed by the relevant working groups on the IBOR transition.
+Following the TPCWs initial proposal in November 2024 and the subsequent public consultation process, this document confirms the MPG's endorsement of the approach recommended by the TPCW.